 as his Major Point – is that “the designation of dogmatic fact as to the validity of a papal election can only apply to past popes,” not present Popes.”

-Smith defended his position by stating that dogmatic facts require the assent of divine faith, and then noted that this level of assent is only given to the legitimacy of Pope due to his connection with a “primary dogma” (by which he means a revealed truth).
-If there is no connection between the Pope and a primary dogma, he contends, his legitimacy does not require the assent of divine faith, and consequently cannot be an infallible dogmatic fact.
+Smith defended his position by stating that dogmatic facts require the assent of divine faith, and then argued that this level of assent is only given to the legitimacy of Pope due to his connection with a “primary dogma” (by which he means a revealed truth).
+If there is no connection between the Pope and a primary dogma, he contends, his legitimacy does not require the assent of divine faith, and therefore it cannot be an infallible dogmatic fact.

-He then provided several arguments to explain why he believes only past Popes can be connected with dogma, and attempted to demonstrate why several of my arguments were erroneous.
-He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed that these quotations confirm his position.
+He then provided several arguments to justify his contention that only past Popes can be connected with a "primary dogma" and attempted to show why several of my arguments were erroneous.
+He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed that these quotations further confirm his position.

 Smith: I have the book True or False Pope, and have read it a couple of times.
 I think it is literally monumental; an extremely scholarly work, upon which extraordinary diligence has been exercised.
 In spite of the huge respect I have for it I must admit that there were a very few assertions made therein that seemed to me to be lacking the necessary support of fact and/or logic.
 One of these was the claim that, once a pope is accepted with moral unanimity of the Church, that very fact guarantees the validity of his election.